Eastern States Multi-state Council: Reactions

-Shortly after the Eastern states multi-state council and the Western States Pact announced their own joint plans on April 13, 2020, U.S. president Donald Trump asserted his "total authority" over the states' decisions about when to lift the shutdowns implemented in response to the pandemic.
+Shortly after the Eastern States Multi-State Council and the Western States Pact announced their own joint plans on April 13, 2020, Donald Trump asserted his "total authority" over the states' decisions on when to lift the shutdowns implemented in response to the pandemic.
 After criticism from both Democratic and Republican members of Congress, Trump clarified on April 14 that he would be "authorizing each individual governor of each individual state to implement a reopening" of their economy.
 However, Cornell Law School professor Kathleen Bergin said, "Trump has no authority...These are matters for states to decide under...the Tenth Amendment to the Constitution."